dgatf/sct101ctm/README.md

 Copy [silead_ts.fw](touchscreen/silead_ts.fw) to /lib/firmware

 Compile the driver [gslx680_ts_acpi](https://github.com/onitake/gslx680-acpi) to obtain gslx680_ts_acpi.ko.
-Test the module with `insmod gslx680_ts_acpi.ko`.
-You may need to recompile for different kernels
+Test the module with `sudo insmod gslx680_ts_acpi.ko`.
+You need to recompile for different kernels

 To do this permanent: